 The SIA pre-college is a small, highly selective, and rigorous program intended for high-school students who want to make games and study game development or computer science in college.
 Classes are provided on Saturdays and weekday afternoons at the Manhattan office of Urban Arts Partnership.
 SIA has the strongest results of any program of its kind.
 Our recent outcomes include:

-SIA is a pre-college program for New York City high school students who demonstrate high achievement in one or more aspects of game development.
-We offer classes in programming and design on Saturdays during the school year and weekdays during the summer.
+SIA is a multi-year pre-college program for New York City high school students who demonstrate high achievement in one or more aspects of game development.
+We provide instruction in game programming and design on Saturdays during the school year and weekdays during the summer.

 Our curriculum focuses on pre-professional game development skills with the goal of enabling you to create original, polished projects in two years.
-In year 1, you'll learn the fundamentals of Unity Engine usage and programming.
-In year 2, you'll take your skills to build a single high-quality game demo.
+In year 1, you'll learn the fundamentals of Unity Engine usage and C# programming.
+Our design curriculum teaches the usage of real-time game mechanics to deliver stories interactively.
+In year 2, you'll use these technical and design skills to build games for competitions and your portfolio.
 While learning programming, you will also have the opportunity to develop your skills in other game development disciplines, including art, animation, music, and narrative writing.

 We have a high-caliber faculty made up of professionals who have sold hundreds of thousands of copies of their creative works.
 Our library of games and consoles is available for any student to use and browse.
 Test prep and individual, private school-style college advising are provided to all our 11th and 12th-grade students to ensure that seniors earn admission and scholarships to elite colleges.